 There's also a more immediate quandary: What to do about the current budget year?

 None of the 12 annual appropriations bills has been enacted and a temporary funding measure expires next month.
 Trump's signature is needed on what promises to be an omnibus spending bill with a $1 trillion-plus price tag.
-The path toward passage may be rocky, given the political land mines such as the border wall and a budget-busting supplemental Pentagon request.
+The path toward passage may be rocky, given the political land mines such as the southern border wall and a budget-busting supplemental Pentagon request.

 Some key dates in the process: